sysilviakim/rankingQ/README.md

 # 10 party top-k ranking    Top-2             0.308  0.269  0.347
 # 11 party top-k ranking    Top-3             0.726  0.678  0.776
 ```

-When survey weights are available, they can be included by specifying `weight` in the function.

 The quantities of interest include: